 Actively promoting the belief in the unique importance of every resident and their right to control their own lives, to be respected and have the opportunity to experience life to the full.

-Enabling service users to have the opportunity to develop their own lives; where possible to participate in the local community and enjoy a wide range of day activities within the local neighbourhood.
+Enabling service users to have the opportunity to develop their own lives; where possible to participate in the local community and enjoy a wide range of daily activities within the local neighbourhood.

 Providing training and support, dedicated to equal opportunities for those working within the organisation.

 Maintaining and developing good professional working relationships with relevant services and professionals, thus ensuring quality multi-disciplinary working practices that will benefit both service users and employees alike.

 In addition to providing residential care, Ashlong Cottage is able to provide individual weekly activity timetables.
 These are devised in line with service users’ wishes and needs.
 They are based on strengths and needs assessments and are consistent with care plan objectives.